-Psychology, neuroscience, philosophy, quantum physics, and anything else worth writing about
+Psychology, neuroscience, philosophy, physics, and anything else worth writing about

 The relationship between self-reported sleep disturbance and polysomnography in traumatic brain injury

 Check it out.
 My work during postdoc that was just published early online in Brain Injury.
 Feel free to contact me for a PDF copy.
 Abstract